mockingbirdnyc/wordpress/wp-content/plugins/wp-disable/readme.txt

 <a href="https://github.com/hosting-io/wp-disable">Public repo on GitHub</a> if you would like to contribute or have any ideas to add.

 <b>Docs & Support</b><br>
-<a href="https://optimisation.io/faq/">The documentation is an on-going project, so please bare with us as we update.
+The <a href="https://optimisation.io/faq/">documentation is an on-going project</a>, so please bare with us as we update.
 If you would like to help with the documentation, please get in touch.